lex00-zz/nublar/python/flask/README.md

 # Conclusion

-Congratulations, you are now equipped to deploy a Flask application repeatably to digital ocean.
+Congratulations, you are now equipped to deploy a Flask application repeatably to [Digital Ocean](https://www.digitalocean.com/products/compute/).

 Now is a great time to try editing the Ansible, Packer, and Terraform configuration to teach yourself a bit more about these tools.